 We offer customized inpatient and outpatient physical therapy services for people recovering from surgery, injury or other health conditions.
 Our team includes a number of certified therapists specializing in physical medicine and rehabilitation.

 - Medical device instruction

 Our adult and pediatric physical therapy and rehabilitation services include:

 - Balance training: We use balance training to treat muscle coordination issues, symptoms such as dizziness and other conditions related to balance and inner ear disorders.

 - Ergonomics education and training: Learn about conditions, control pain and prevent re-injury by reducing stressors related to repetitive activities.

 - Neurological programs: Neurological rehabilitation helps patients recover after stroke treatment, spinal cord injuries and other brain and nervous system diagnoses, like multiple sclerosis and Parkinson's disease.

-- Orthopedic and spine programs: This service includes certified hand therapy, total joint replacement rehabilitation and other therapies designed to ease pain and improve strength and mobility before and after surgery.
+- Orthopedic and spine programs: This service includes hand therapy, total joint replacement rehabilitation and other therapies designed to ease pain and improve strength and mobility before and after surgery.